Le lien vers cette page a été envoyé avec succès aux destinataires.

 The severance pay (sickness, accident or maternity) are taxable.

-However, some are only subject to a ceiling.
+However, some are only within a ceiling.

 You will have to report the amount that exceeds that limit.

-The termination benefits are taxable (resignation, dismissal, retirement, etc.).
+The termination benefits are taxable (resignation, dismissal, retirement, etc.)

 However, some are exempt.